What is Business Strategy or Strategic Plan?

-A company’s strategy is their plan to achieve and sustain comparative advantage in the markets they compete in.
+A company’s Strategic Plan is their big picture plan to achieve and sustain comparative advantage in the markets they compete in.
 Or in simpler terms: it is what the company is going to do in order to “win”.
 This strategy is an overarching theme that guides the actions and decisions of a firm.

 A good strategy provides answers to the following questions;